 Usually, hungover worries of the night before resign themselves to the level of embarrassing social faux pas but what if you woke up with a gut churning sense of dread that you’d done something truly monstrous?
-That’s the fear which permeates every pore of the titular character at the centre of Dee Meaden’s latest film Mark, a provocative study into the concepts of consent, guilt and masculinity.
-As seems to have become our ongoing tradition, I caught up with Dee ahead of the short’s upcoming London Short Film Festival screening to discuss the merits of challenging audiences with stories told from alternative gender and narrative perspectives.
+That’s the fear which permeates every pore of the titular character at the centre of Dee Meaden’s short film drama Mark, a provocative study into the concepts of consent, guilt and masculinity.
+The second in our monthly series of online premieres of Meaden’s short films which began last month with Good News, we speak to the London based filmmaker about the merits of challenging audiences with stories told from alternative gender and narrative perspectives.

 You’ve always remained prolific as a filmmaker, what lies behind your ability to keep multiple projects moving through production?